Skip to Content

 Exhortation

-The divine strength or ability to encourage others through the written or spoken word and biblical truth.
+The spiritual gift of exhortation is the divine strength or ability to encourage others through the written or spoken word and biblical truth.

 • Perceptive to the needs of others